yctercero/yctercero.github.io/_posts/2016-09-05-examining-js-frameworks-libraries-angular.markdown

     });
 {% endhighlight %}

+And that's it!
+Feel free to explore the code on GitHub.
+In the process of learning these frameworks I found it helpful to build the same small app using each technology to try and understand both its strong and weak points.

 ### Wrap Up

 It may be a bit tough to tell from such a simple app, but Angular is quite a powerful framework.
 I can understand some peoples frustrations with it in feeling that it takes over the reins too much.
 But that also means that it takes care of a lot of the minute details allowing you to focus on functionality.

 Having now worked some with Angular, React, and Backbone, I found that React was the easiest to pick up but that I had an easier time scaling up an app's functionality with Angular.
 However, that can also be due to the fact that these technologies aim to fill different voids.
 Backbone was the hardest for me to pick up, but I also see it's value in it being a lightweight framework.

 At the end of the day, I think which technologies you use should be determined on a project by project basis.

 You can find the code for the weather app on my **[GitHub here]**.